Structuring the curriculum

 • Curriculum maps: templates and examples

-Understand what curriculum maps are for and how to make sure they are useful.
+Understand what curriculum maps are for and how to make sure they're useful.
 Download and adapt our curriculum map templates to save you the hassle of creating your own, and see examples from other schools.

 • Curriculum requirements: academies

-If you're reviewing or updating your curriculum, find out what you need to cover to stay compliant with requirements and meet DfE expectations.
+If you're reviewing or updating your curriculum, find out what you need to cover to stay compliant with requirements and meet the DfE's expectations.

 • Curriculum requirements: maintained schools